Lemoncode/blog-post-loading-indicator-demos/01 Implementation/Readme.md

 ```

 - Now we need a way to know whether the loading indicator needs
   to be shown or not.
-React promise tracker implements a High Order Component that can report the current status to our loading indicator.
+React promise tracker implements a High Order Component that can report the current status to our loading indicator component.

 Let's start by importing the _promiseTrackerHoc_